-Teaching Note: It should be noted that, although firms cannot directly control the elements of the general environment, they can influence-and will be influenced by-factors in their industry and competitor environments.
+Teaching Note: It should be noted that, although firms cannot directly control the elements of the external environment, they may be able to influence, and will be influenced by, these factors.

 The strategic challenge is to develop an understanding of the implications of these elements and factors for a firm's competitive position.
 Processes and frameworks for the analysis of the external environment are provided in this chapter.